nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 ---
 title: "Build your homepage using Blowfish and Hugo"
-summary: "Just one year ago, Blowfish was a personal endeavor, a Hugo theme crafted to build my unique vision for my personal homepage.
-Fast forward to today, and Blowfish has transformed into a thriving open-source project with over 600 stars on GitHub and a user base of hundreds.
+summary: "Just one year ago, I created Blowfish, a Hugo theme crafted to build my unique vision for my personal homepage.
+I also decided to make it an open-source project.
+Fast-forward to today, and Blowfish has transformed into a thriving open-source project with over 600 stars on GitHub and a user base of hundreds.
 In this tutorial, I’ll show you how to get started and have your website running in a couple of minutes."
-description: "Just one year ago, Blowfish was a personal endeavor, a Hugo theme crafted to build my unique vision for my personal homepage.
-Fast forward to today, and Blowfish has transformed into a thriving open-source project with over 600 stars on GitHub and a user base of hundreds.
+description: "Just one year ago, I created Blowfish, a Hugo theme crafted to build my unique vision for my personal homepage.
+I also decided to make it an open-source project.
+Fast-forward to today, and Blowfish has transformed into a thriving open-source project with over 600 stars on GitHub and a user base of hundreds.
 In this tutorial, I’ll show you how to get started and have your website running in a couple of minutes."
 categories: ["Open-Source", "Blowfish"]
 tags: ["tutorial", "blowfish", "hugo"]
 date: 2023-10-04